ericpan64/pydian/README.md

-# pydian - pythonic data interchange
+# pydian - p̲y̲thonic d̲ata i̲ntercha̲n̲ge

 pydian is a pure Python library for readable and repeatable data mappings. pydian reduces boilerplate for data manipulation and provides a framework for expressive data wrangling.